JVUnderground/live-exceptions/README.md

-# live-exceptions
+# Live-Exceptions
 A Django middleware that logs exceptions to database

 ## Using Live-Exceptions
-To use this middleware, all you need to do to is editing your django settings.
+To use this middleware, all you need to do to is edit your django settings.
 ```
 MIDDLEWARE_CLASSES = [
     ...